piyush-j0shi/repository/readme.md

 i break things, experiment, curse the borrow checker, and eventually make it work.

-this is just a rusty code backup.
+this is just a rusty code backup. because when the compiler screams, i scream back.

 a repo where i throw: